Coronavirus: What animal owners need to know

 Possible transmission between human and animal as well as animal to animal: There has been no case until now where the virus was spread between farm animals.
 Different studies with pigs, cattle as well as poultry also came to the conclusion that the risk for a transmission between animals of the same species as well as between animal and human can be considered insignificant.

-Susceptibility to disease: Tests by Friedrich-Loeffler-Institute have shown that pets like ferrets and golden hamsters can get infected with Sars-Cov-2.
-In golden hamsters, the virus leads to weight loss and impairment of the lungs and also in ferrets, the course of the infection is not always asymptomatic.
-Meanwhile, minks are also considered to bear a high infection risk, whereas the trasmission usually occurs from human to animal.
-Guinea pigs have not been infected in any experiment yet and are therefore indicated as resistent.
+Susceptibility to disease: Experiments by the Friedrich Loeffler Institute have shown that domestic animals such as ferrets and golden hamsters can become infected with Sars-Cov-2.
+In golden hamsters, the virus leads to weight loss and impaired lungs.
+Even in ferrets, the infection is not always asymptomatic.
+Guinea pigs have not yet become infected in any of the experimental trials and are thus not considered susceptible to disease.

 Can pets bring the coronavirus into the house from outside?